Masala Papad Recipe

 For The Topping

-Crispy papads are topped with a spicy and tangy masala prepared with onions, fresh tomatoes, cilantro (fresh coriander leaves), green chilies, salt, red chili powder, freshly squeezed lime juice, and chaat masala powder.
+Crispy papads are topped with a spicy, tangy masala made with onions, fresh tomatoes, cilantro (fresh coriander leaves), green chilies, salt, red chili powder, freshly squeezed lime juice, and chaat masala powder.

-I like red onions because of their sharp taste, but you can use any variety that is easily available.
+I like red onions for their sharp flavor, but you can use any variety thatis readily available.

 While green chilies and red chili powder add the much-needed spicy taste, lime juice and chaat masala powder add a tangy flavor that is hard to resist.